Towards Demystifying Representation Learning with Non-contrastive Self-supervision: Introduction

-While many theoretical results on contrastive SSL~\citep{arora2018a,lee2020predicting,tosh2020contrastive,wen2021toward} do exist, similar study on \ncssl has been very rare.
-As one of the first work towards this direction, \cite{tian2021understanding} show that while the global optimum of the non-contrastive loss is indeed a trivial one, following gradient direction in \ncssl{}, one can find a \emph{local} optimum that admits a nontrivial representation.
-Based on their theoretical findings on gradient-based methods, they proposed a new approach, DirectPred, that directly sets the predictor using the eigen-decomposition of the correlation matrix of input before the predictor, rather than updating it with gradient methods.
+While many theoretical results on contrastive SSL~\citep{arora2018a,lee2020predicting,tosh2020contrastive,wen2021toward} exist, similar study on \ncssl has been very rare.
+As one of the first work towards this direction, \citet{tian2021understanding} showed that while the global optimum of the non-contrastive loss is indeed a trivial one, following gradient direction in \ncssl{}, one can find a \emph{local} optimum that admits a nontrivial representation.
+Based on their theoretical findings on gradient-based methods, they proposed a new approach, DirectPred, that directly sets the predictor using the eigen-decomposition of the correlation matrix of inputs before the predictor, rather than updating it with gradient methods.
 As a method for \ncssl{}, DirectPred shows comparable or better performance in multiple datasets, including CIFAR-10~\citep{krizhevsky2009learning}, STL-10~\citep{coates2011analysis} and ImageNet~\citep{imagenet_cvpr09}, compared to BYOL~\citep{byol} and SimSiam~\citep{chen2020exploring} that optimize the predictor using gradient descent.

-While~\cite{tian2021understanding} address the first question, i.e., why the learned representation does not collapse, they do not address the second question, i.e., what representation is learned in \ncssl and how the learned representation is related to the data distribution and augmentation process and in turn whether it reduces the sample complexity in downstream tasks.
+While~\citet{tian2021understanding} addressed the first question, i.e., why the learned representation does not collapse to zero, they did not address the second question, i.e., how the training dynamics in \ncssl leads to a meaningful representation that depends on the data augmentations and reduces the sample complexity on down-stream tasks.

-\paragraph{Main Contributions.} In this paper, we make a first attempt towards the second question, by studying a family of algorithms named $\text{DirectSet}(\alpha)$, in which the DirectPred algorithm proposed by~\cite{tian2021understanding} is a special case with $\alpha=1/2$.
-Our contribution is two-folds:
+\paragraph{Main Contributions.} In this paper, we make a first attempt towards the second question, by studying a family of algorithms named $\mathbf{DirectSet}(\alpha)$, in which the DirectPred algorithm proposed by~\citet{tian2021understanding} is a special case with $\alpha=1/2$.
+Our contribution is two-fold: